jaakkopy/rpi_measurements/README.md

 where:
 - a = The bluetooth address of your UM25C device.
 The address can be found with bluetoothctl, for example.
 - l = Measurement time.
-- t = Wait time between polling in seconds
+- t = Wait time target between polling in seconds (time between measurements can vary due to delays/errors in response)

 With ctrl + C the measurement program can be stopped without issue before the time is up.